auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

 Essentia is not dissimilar in how it would approach this problem, except we leverage common UNIX tools rather than write JAVA code to handle the task.
 Here is a fully worked example, using the text from the book "A Tale of Two Cities" by Charles Dickens.
-You will find it under ``tutorials\map-reduce`` in the git repository.
+You will find it under ``tutorials/map-reduce`` in the git repository.

 .. code-block:: sh